-Misericordia University manages seven residential facilities: McHale Hall, Alumnae Hall, Gildea Hall, McGowan Hall, Townhouse Complex and two houses on Lake Street.
+Misericordia University manages eight residential facilities: McHale Hall, Alumnae Hall, Gildea Hall, McGowan Hall, Townhouse Complex, two houses on Lake Street and the new Machell Avenue Residence.

-- McHale Hall a traditional standard double room residence that houses first year men and women.
-It is co-ed by floor/wing and is equipped with air conditioning and elevator access.
-Lounges are located on each floor for study/recreational purposes and a main lounge (Fireside) contains a full kitchen/living room area. - Alumnae Hall a newly renovated traditional co-ed standard double room residence that houses first year and upper class students.
-Now connected to the new McGowan Hall facility, residents are able to access all of the modern lounges, fully equipped kitchen and study areas. - Gildea Hall apartment-like suites for upper class students, co-ed by unit and holding three, six or seven occupants.
-All suites contain a full bath and common room area and each floor has a lounge and a kitchenette.
-This facility is air conditioned and has elevator access. - McGowan Hall a new and modern double room facility for upper class students with a private full bathroom shared with the bedroom next door.
+McHale Hall - is a traditional standard double room residence that houses first year students.
+It is co-ed by floor / wing and is equipped with air conditioning and elevator access.
+Fireside Lounge is located on the main floor and serves as a recreational area with a full kitchen facility.

+- Alumnae Hall is a traditional co-ed standard double room residence that houses first year and upper class students.
+This residence is connected to McGowan Hall where students share recreational lounges, study areas and a full kitchen facility. - Gildea Hall are apartment-like suites for upper class students, co-ed by unit and holding three, six or seven occupants.
+All suites contain a full bath and common room area.
+The facility is air conditioned with elevator access and offers recreational / study lounges and kitchenettes. - McGowan Hall is a modern double room facility for upper class students with a private full bathroom shared with the bedroom next door.
 The second and fourth floor lounges are equipped with a full size kitchen and study areas.
-The third floor lounge contains all the same amenities minus the kitchen. - Townhouse Complex consists of 18 individual townhouse units for upper class students.
-Each is equipped with three bedrooms, two bathrooms, a common living room and full kitchen.
-This residence is co-ed by unit and houses six students. - Lake Street Houses are off campus houses for upper class students that offer the full amenities of a typical household with a kitchen and laundry facility.
+The third floor lounge contains all the same amenities minus the kitchen. - Townhouse Complex consists of eighteen units for upper class students.
+Each is equipped with four bedrooms, two bathrooms, a common living room and full kitchen.
+This residence is co-ed by unit and houses six students. - Lake Street Houses are off campus houses for upper class students that offer the full amenities of a typical household with a kitchen and laundry facility. - Machell Avenue Residence consists of six single rooms, three double rooms, three triple rooms and one quad room for a total of twenty six upper class students.
+The facility is air conditioned and has a full size kitchen, living room, on-site laundry, parking and five bathrooms.
+Just off of the main campus, this residence is a perfect residence for Health Science majors because of its close proximity to the College of Health Science building.